waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ### Test Data To Use

-I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs
+I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs, and i will use different numbers of coins each time

 ### Expected Test Result